The History of Kawaii in Japan

 Over time Kawaii changed in both pronunciation and meaning.
 Before arriving at its current state, the term came to mean «cannot leave alone» or «care for».
 From there it morphed into Kawaii, which according to Miki Kato (Eye Magazine) is closer to the English word «cool» than «cute».

 So how does all this translate to our everyday understanding of Kawaii?
-When your girlfriend describes your male friends as Kawaii, is it an expression of his persona or individuality?
-Well… In my case it kind of was.
+When your girlfriend describes your male friends as Kawaii, is it an expression of affection, or a complement on his persona and individuality?
+Well… In my case, it was the latter.
+Here is what happened:

 When asking my girlfriend about this, she said that it was not his looks or even his personality that was Kawaii.
-It was the action itself, even though she said that «he was Kawaii».
+Even though she said that «he was Kawaii», it was his action that was in fact the catalyst of kawaii.

 In other words, doing someone a favor, depending on the context of the situation, can result in people calling you «cute» in Japan.
-I for one did not take this particular Kawaii to mean an acceptance of my friend’s individuality.
+When I first heard it, it certainly didn’t occur to me that this particular Kawaii meant acceptance of my friend’s individuality.

 Let's say you are going to a bakery in Tokyo.
 The bakery itself might look Kawaii.
 The mascot greeting you at the door will most definitely be Kawaii, the same goes for the small baked goods in the shape of small rabbits and teddy-bears.